-Brazil's Media, Didi vs. Uber, & Female Labor
+Brazil's Media, Didi vs. Uber, and Female Labor

 Today is a Thursday issue because life got in the way.
 But we’re here to bring you Latin American insights and trends through concise, thought-provoking data visualizations.

 Thank you to the 145 new subscribers who joined us last week.
 Want to hear something wild that we just realized?
 When adding up from all our social channels, our audience has surpassed 100K followers!
 All growth has been 100% organic in under a year.
 Thank you all for spreading the word.

 Do Brazilians trust the media?

 Female participation in the workforce